williampiat3/ImprovingPSRemotePlay/README.md

 ## About this solution: what is this changing
 Now any device connected to the VPN can be spotted on the LAN, if you go to your router's admin page (that you can also access on the remote computer with the VPN now) and check the devices connected you will note that a new device has appeared whose IP belongs to the range you gave in the configuration file of openVPN whereas in the previous solution your device was not visible as it was on a subnetwork.

+## Testing the connection

+Once your setup is ready I advise you to use iperf3 to check the performance of your network through the VPN by using a remote wired network: the software is available on linux, windows and MacOS: therefore you can use it on all you machines to check the throuput:
+* On linux (on the raspberry) install it by using `sudo apt-get install iperf3`, on windows and on MacOS download the (source files)[https://iperf.fr/fr/iperf-download.php] and unzip them
+* On the raspberry run the following command to run a test server `iperf3 -s`
+* On the client computer if it is a windows go find the iperf3.exe file, open up a terminal in the same folder and run `iperf3.exe -c Raspberry_IP` and you should see the average throuput that you can get from the VPN: for a seamless connection it has to be above 10Mb/s which can be perfomed by the pi zero with the dongle

 <p align="center">
  <img src="./images/bridgeVPN.png">
 </p>